Badalemo/MainVault/School/Computer Programming 12/Places to find public domain pictures.md

-Public Domain pictures are pictures that do not need citations and are fre
+Public Domain pictures are pictures that do not need citations and are free to use some websites are:
+/url